ivotron/popper2-paper/paper/paper.md

 1. Thinking of the logical steps of the workflow.

 2. Finding the relevant software packages required for the implementation of these steps.
-   * Finding images containing the required software from remote image registries like DockerHub, Quay.io, Google Container Registry, etc.
+   * Finding images containing the required software from remote image registries like DockerHub, Quay.io, or Google Container Registry.
    * If a prebuilt image is not available, a `Dockerfile`, which is a file containing specifications for building Docker images, can be used to build an image manually.

 3. Running the workflow and refining it.